bcgsc/SSAKE/readme.md

 ### What's new in v3.8.5 ?
 ----------------------

+Implements targeted de novo assembly.
 Fixed a bug that manifested when running SSAKE in targeted (-s) de novo assembly mode.
 Contig sequences as long as the seed sequence were previously misclassified as singlets.

 ### What's new in v3.8.4 ?
 ----------------------

 Improvements to the targeted assembly functionality, recruiting whole read pairs for de novo assembly when at least one read has a k-mer match.
-This has the potential to extend the reconstructed contigs by 2X the library fragment size (upstream and downstream) of the target sequence when run in targeted de novo assembly mode -s and -i 0 (default).
+This has the potential to extend the reconstructed contigs by 2X the library fragment size (upstream and downstream) of the target sequence when run in targeted de novo assembly mode -s and -i 1 (default).

 ### What's new in v3.8.3 ?